DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 Example 6: Single line shuttle
 ======================================
-Consider a single line shuttling between stations A and B.
+Consider a single line, shuttling between stations A and B.

 Starting from Station A, the steps may be something like:

 -  Wait between 10 and 20 seconds for the guard to stop chatting up the girl in the ticket office.
 -  Move forward at speed 30
--  When I get to B stop.
+-  When I get to B, stop.
 -  Wait 15 seconds for the tea trolley to be restocked
 -  Move backwards at speed 20
--  When I get to A stop.
+-  When I get to A, stop.

-Notice that the sensors at A and B are near the ends of the track (allowing for braking distance but don’t care about train length or whether the engine is at the front or back.)
+Notice that the sensors at A and B are near the ends of the track (allowing for braking distance, but don’t care about train length or whether the engine is at the front or back.)
-We have wired sensor A on pin 41 and B on pin 42 for this example.
+We have wired sensor A on pin 41, and sensor B on pin 42 for this example.

 .. code-block::